oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In an Issuer-signed SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
-"Claims" here refers to both object properties (key/value pairs) as well as array elements.
+"Claims" here refers to both object properties (key-value pairs) as well as array elements.
 When issuing the SD-JWT to the Holder, the Issuer also sends the cleartext counterparts of all hidden claims, the so-called Disclosures, separate from the SD-JWT itself.